 Needless to say Kansas was exciting.
 They say peak tornado season is from May to July.
 Of course we had to cross during peak season!
 Note to self, stay away from tornado alley!
 I am including some of the pictures from Daniel’s iphone with the storm alerts.
 Pretty intense!
 Headed to bed for now but will continue our journey later!
 Take care!

 We spent a wonderful week in Ogallala, NE.
 After we left my dad’s house, we decided that we needed to take some time to vet our new/old home.
 Thus far we had been primarily living in peoples houses, or at least having the homes close-by as fail safe.
 We hadn’t actually ‘lived’ in the RV since we left Colorado Springs.
 It was time we bit-the-bullet and really moved in.
-We decided we would go check out Lake McCanoughy in central NE for a while.
+We decided we would go check out Lake McConaughy in central NE for a while.

 The RV Camp we found to stay at was Country View RV Park.
-It wasn’t right on the lake (Ogallala is where the amazing Lake McCanoughy is) but, it does have Internet which since Daniel works from home is very necessary.
+It wasn’t right on the lake (Ogallala is where the amazing Lake McConaughy is) but, it does have Internet which since Daniel works from home is very necessary.
 It’s a fairly small park with amazing reviews on the web.
 At first, I wasn’t terribly excited about the place.
 The views aren’t great.
 A power substation on one side, and then fields everywhere else with a highway about a block away.
 However, this park was awesome.
 Right away it felt like home.
 The owner is out and about and truly loves and cares for his park.
 Everyone is looked out for.
 There is a playground for the kids, a nice restroom/shower facility that is clean and stocked and checked frequently!
 There is a pool on-site and some barbecue grills you can use if you don’t have your own.
 The employees are friendly and the feeling of safety just permeates the property.
 Xanman felt comfortable running to the playground on his own and I felt comfortable letting him do it.
 Other kids were there, as well as some solo old-timers hanging out.
 There is a simple store selling camping supplies as well as interesting knickknacks.
 We were able to refresh our water bottles from a reverse osmosis filtered water spigot in the laundry room.
 Like I said, this park was amazing and a perfect safe place for us to test out our full-timer status.
 Plus it is perfectly situated to get into town, head to the lake or get back on the Interstate.

 When you haven’t really lived someplace, you don’t know how things are going to work.
 How would we cook?
 Is it going to be a major pain because we don’t have a kitchen or a bathroom or will we be able to work around these things fairly simply?
 How will we live?
 The basics.
 In this week we organized and then organized some more.
 We added a table, sorted through boxes we still had about, I reorganized the bookshelves so that we could better access the books we needed for homeschooling and got more room by organizing the other bookcases left over from the original RV remodel.
 Finally it felt like everything had a place and the amount of things we needed to reorganize for moving the rig was minimized.
 We had living space.
 A sort-of routine started and Daniel was able to get some actual work done for his real paying job.
 Feeling more confident with our living situation, we decided to venture out to see this Lake we had heard so much about but hadn’t yet seen.

-Lake McCanoughy is really cool.
+Lake McConaughy is really cool.
 For the first four days we were at Ogallala, it was pretty much non-stop rain.
 It was cold and pretty damp.
 That didn’t daunt us though.
 Xander is well prepared with two sets of galoshes and a nice rain coat.
 Daniel and I, while not as well equipt, are prepared to handle a bit of rain easily.
 Off we went!
 We decided to navigate the old fashioned way and just explore.
 Follow our noses so to speak.
 We headed generally west following the signs directing us to the lake.
 We hit a highway and decided to go straight across instead of turning towards one campground or another.
 We ended up in a small community, very hoity-toity sounding.
 We ventured in thinking we might find a neat private lake access point.
 The gravel roads were so bad in this community, we turned around.
 LOL – guess all the community money went to their private driveways and houses and not the main access road.
 Just before the community, we found a dirt road directing us to public access to the lake.
 Ironically this one was well packed and fairly easy to get down.
 I mentioned earlier that it had been raining a lot so everything was pretty wet.
 I had a bit of anxiety in getting stuck in some thick mud in our van but Daniel assured me we have good tires and it wouldn’t be a problem….’Okaaaayyyy…’ – LOL!
 Sure enough, the road was packed enough that wet or not, we got down and up fine and were able to park.
 No-one else was crazy enough to venture out in the cold, cold weather so we had the beach to ourselves.
 The doggies were let out to run and they were in heaven.
 AnnaBelle has a nice thick coat.
 She is a total water dog and immediately jumped into the lake to frolic.
 Gelert is 14 and has no such protection.
 He steered clear of the water after an initial test.
 Xander had fun rock-hopping, and chasing the dogs.
 We all got to enjoy this seemingly endless lake.
 We couldn’t see the other side, the clouds were so low so we had no idea how big or small this lake was.
 For all we knew, this was the amazing beach written about online.
 I got some amazing photos that day though – rain or not!

 We made regular visits to the Lake going to the main state park entrance as well as our new ‘private’ beach.
 We checked out different routes until we found our favorite spot – No Name Bay; and one morning we were there, it was actually sleeting!
 We were freezing and yes, we were the only ones out there.
 Later that afternoon, the sun finally came out so we rushed back to the lake!
 These pictures were taken the same day – morning and late afternoon.
 Quite the change and we could finally see the other side of the lake.
 Unfortunately as you can see, there is a bit of plastic floating about.
 Each time we went, whether it was to our small private beach or to No Name Bay, we hauled out plastic garbage bags, cans, glass bottles, and whatever else we found.
 Please, if you go to a lake, or river or ANYWHERE – don’t just throw your garbage out.
 The people behind you don’t want to see it, and the items you toss casually are seriously impacting wildlife.
 DON’T DO IT!

 We checked out the visitor center which has some cool displays on how the dam was built.
-Some random facts about Lake McCanoughy: Did you know that it is the largest reservoir in Nebraska?
+Some random facts about Lake McConaughy: Did you know that it is the largest reservoir in Nebraska?
 At full storage, McConaughy is 20 miles long, four miles wide and 142 feet deep at the dam.
 The dam is among the largest of its type in the world, and the fish grow to trophy proportions, accounting for several state records.
 They list the records in the visitors center.
 The construction of the dam was unique in how they chose to build it.
 Instead of using trucks to move the earth, they created a slurry.
 Using the earth they were removing, they mixed it with water and pumped it along the length of the dam literally ‘creating’ the dam.
 Pretty cool stuff!
 The soil enough was not enough to hold the dam so they had to import rocks from Wyoming and stabilize the earth.
 Voila!
 Now you have an incredible earth dam!
 At the time of construction (between 1936 and 1941) it was the second largest earthen dam in the world.
 If you go there, definitely check out the visitors center.